Please note that the curriculum is subject to change at the university’s discretion:

-The second year of medical school ends with the Introduction to Clinical Medicine program and enters into the third year to begin the Clinical Clerkship program.
+The second year of medical school ends with the Introduction to Clinical Medicine program and continues into the third year with the Clinical Clerkship program.
 In the first two years of medical school, students focus on basic knowledge of health and disease and are introduced to the care of individuals and populations.

 The Third and Fourth Years